keithgroup/mbGDML/docs/source/predicting.rst

 ==========

 mbGDML was originally designed just for GDML models; hence the name.
-However, other ML models or even QC methods can be used to make many-body predictions.
+However, other ML potentials or even QC methods can be used to make many-body predictions.
 We designed an extensible, modular framework for many-body predictions using :class:`~mbgdml.mbe.mbePredict`.

-:class:`~mbgdml.mbe.mbePredict` requires two components: a model and predict function.

 .. image:: images/mbe-explained/mbe-predictions.png
    :width: 700px
    :align: center

+:class:`~mbgdml.mbe.mbePredict` requires :math:`n`-body models and predictor functions.

 Model
 =====